Liberal education: Provision

-Ronel B. Esquivel said only eight percent of colleges provide a liberal education to four percent of students in the United States.
+As of 2009, said only eight percent of colleges provide a liberal education to four percent of students in the United States.
 Liberal education revived three times in the United States during periods of industrialization and shifts of social preoccupations—before World War I, after World War II, and in the late 1970s—perhaps as a reaction against overspecialization in undergraduate curricula.

 Currently, pressures from employers, parents and governments have defined the type of education offered at educational institutions.
 Such trends have curtailed the role of education offered in America.
 Universities have now provided education for the sole purpose to prepare students for the workforce.
 This idea has negatively influenced the credibility of liberal education which has impacted how students view higher education.
 The negative impact being a focus on specific disciplinary practices separating it from the original ideology of liberal education as "...a philosophy of education that empowers individuals with broad knowledge and transferable skills, and a stronger sense of values, ethics, and civic engagement ..."
 Politicians have influenced the type of education provided at universities.
 These politicians have been recently cutting the funds for universities applying immense pressure on higher educational institutions.
 Lack of funds have caused many to abandon the liberal arts curricula.
 Therefore, universities have been forced to provide a curriculum useful for providing a vocational education.
 The lack of funds to maintain a balanced education system has caused American universities to provide an education with a lack of emphasis on liberal values.

 The disappearance of liberal education can also be traced to Liberal Art Colleges.
 Students are beginning to view higher education as a preparation for careers.
 This has then led to the natural selection of colleges.
-Obviously, the thought of having education that instructs to enhance the individual for the purpose of improving society does not meet current demands.
+The thought of having education that instructs to enhance the individual for the purpose of improving society does not meet current demands.
 Thus, as a result, Liberal Art Colleges are diminishing along with the emphasis on providing a liberal education.

 Chinese universities began to implement liberal curricula between the 1920s and 1940s, but shifted to specialized education upon the establishment of the People's Republic of China in 1949.
 Higher education reform in the 1990s returned to liberal education.
 In 2000 Peking University started to offer a liberal education curriculum to its undergraduate students, followed by other institutions throughout the country.
 In Hong Kong, The Chinese University of Hong Kong has implemented a collegiate system since the establishment of the university in 1960s and since then, it has been known for its emphasis in general education in greater China.

 Some of the universities in India have started offering Liberal Arts Education.
 Ahmedabad University is one such young university which offers students a liberal education focused on research and interdisciplinary learning.